Increasing Cold Calling Success Rate: Insurtech Case Study

-Discover alternative ways how to improve your cold calling effectiveness with the help of machine learning.
+Discover alternative ways how to improve your cold calling effectiveness in the insurance industry with the help of machine learning.

 Cold caller: “Hi Ben!
 I’m Alex, a sales representative from the X insurance agency.
 I’ve heard that you’re looking for a car insurance renewal, and I’d like to share with you a great offer we have.
 Do you have a couple of minutes to discuss this?”

 What would you answer if you were Ben?
-The high chance is “no” if we trust the study conducted by Keller Research Center at Baylor University that informs about 1% of success rate in cold calling.
+The high chance is “no” if we trust the study conducted by Keller Research Center at Baylor University that informs about 1% of success rate in cold calling in insurance.

 The declining success rate of cold calls